Sightseeing in the rain on the motorbike upon a slippery road

 My sightseeing in the rain ends with a banana and tea at a temple

 Then my driver brings me to the Thai Vi temple, where I get a guided tour by the supervising monk.
 After giving a donation, I am treated with a banana and some Vietnamese tea.
 While the temple itself is beautiful, I am not impressed as I have seen so many already.
 However, I return satisfied to my hotel.
 My two days of sightseeing in the rain here in Ninh Binh was definitely worth a stop.
-If the sun had shone, the landscape with the karst cliffs would have been breathtaking
+And if the sun had shone, the extensively green landscape with the karst cliffs would have been even more breathtaking.

 Hue seems to have flooded